What Is Orthostatic Hypotension?

 Complementary Approaches

-Acupuncture for autonomic-tone modulation, an adapted exercise program (initially recumbent or seated), progressive orthostatic training.
+Acupuncture for autonomic-tone modulation, an adapted exercise program (initially recumbent or seated), and progressive orthostatic training.

 Acupuncture as Treatment